openshift/enhancements/enhancements/single-node/single-node-openshift-day2-workers.md

 (mainly the Assisted Installer) avoid the usage of load balancers or virtual IPs for API and ingress.

-A user installing Single-Node OpenShift with UPI will be tempted to simply point their DNS entries directly at the IP address of the single node that they just installed.
+A user installing Single-Node OpenShift on "none"-platform will be tempted to simply point their DNS entries directly at the IP address of the single node that they just installed.

 Similarly, in the Assisted Installer, the user is able to complete the installation without needing to define any DNS entries.
 This is currently